discombobulateme/coyotiv-twitter-clone/README.md

 # Coyotiv Twitter Clone

 This is an ongoing learning purpuse project, part of [Coyotiv School of Software Engineer](https://www.coyotiv.com/school-of-software-engineering/)

+We are building the back and frontend of a website using JavaScript stack: Node.js & Vue.js and MongoDB as database.
+We are usig Twitter as a model and excuse to understand how does the web applications we use on daily basis are built

 It was build together with @dashersw during Live Pair Programming sessions, you can find the recordings and follow along here:
 - [Pair programming session: How to build a Twitter clone](https://www.youtube.com/watch?v=K_9t3lAJxw4&t=6297s&ab_channel=Coyotiv)
 - [Pair programming session: How to build a Twitter clone - Part 2](https://youtu.be/JB_89ndjQAI)